Founder, TVWritersVault.com | Contributing Writer,

 same old thing with a new wrapper on it.

-It does seem that some of today’s game
+: It does seem that some of today’s game shows in

 in a game show?
 Must it always be light